 Witness testified they heard complainant call respondent by a discriminatory epithet outside a residence hall as witness was arriving.
-Witness reported clearly seeing the parties' faces and remarked to a friend about a particular t-shirt the complainant was wearing and how respondent had a nose ring.
-Witness testified they know the time was exactly 11:05 pm because witness remembers receiving a phone call right as witness arrived at the residence hall, and witness's call log indicates the call was received at 11:05 pm.
+Witness reported clearly seeing the parties' faces and remarked to a friend about a particular pledge pin the complainant was wearing and how respondent had a nose ring.
+Witness testified they know the time was exactly 11:05 pm because witness remembers catching an Uber right as witness arrived at the residence hall, and witness's Uber app indicates the ride started at 11:05 pm.